blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/WallsOfSanctuary/cast.md

 about the world.
 She is apologetic and has a stutter.

 ## Eeva Tammi
-A female soot who is a rebel leader.
+A female soot who is a rebel negotiator.
 Her main goal is to act as temporary leader while a democratic election can run it's course.
 She's very passionate about her revolution.

+## Konsta Kauppi
+Soot candidate for Sanctuary's election.

 Aleksandra Pekkanen
 Alma Reijonen